iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 $$

-This new view makes our state machine somewhat equivalent to a controllable dynamical system, which is another really cool name in my opinion.
+This new view makes our state machine somewhat equivalent to a _controllable dynamical system_, which is another really cool name in my opinion.

 As an example, think of a game of Sudoku.